OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/relay-hybrid-connections-dotnet-get-started-server.md

     private const string KeyName = "{SASKeyName}";
     private const string Key = "{SASKey}";
     ```
-3. Dodaj następujące metody o nazwie hello `ProcessMessagesOnConnection` toohello `Program` klasy:
+3. Dodaj metodę `ProcessMessagesOnConnection` do klasy `Program`:

     ```csharp
-    // Method is used tooinitiate connection
+    // The method initiates the connection.
     private static async void ProcessMessagesOnConnection(HybridConnectionStream relayConnection, CancellationTokenSource cts)
     {
         Console.WriteLine("New session");

-        // hello connection is a fully bidrectional stream.
+        // The connection is a fully bidrectional stream.
-        // We put a stream reader and a stream writer over it
+        // Put a stream reader and a stream writer over it.
-        // which allows us tooread UTF-8 text that comes from
+        // This allows you to read UTF-8 text that comes from
-        // hello sender and toowrite text replies back. var reader = new StreamReader(relayConnection);
+        // the sender, and to write text replies back. var reader = new StreamReader(relayConnection);
         var writer = new StreamWriter(relayConnection) { AutoFlush = true };
         while (!cts.IsCancellationRequested)
         {
             try
             {
-                // Read a line of input until a newline is encountered var line = await reader.ReadLineAsync();
+                // Read a line of input until a newline is encountered. var line = await reader.ReadLineAsync();

                 if (string.IsNullOrEmpty(line))
                 {
-                    // If there's no input data, we will signal that
+                    // If there's no input data, signal that
-                    // we will no longer send data on this connection
+                    // you will no longer send data on this connection,
-                    // and then break out of hello processing loop. await relayConnection.ShutdownAsync(cts.Token);
+                    // and then break out of the processing loop. await relayConnection.ShutdownAsync(cts.Token);
                     break;
                 }

-                // Output hello line on hello console Console.WriteLine(line);
+                // Write the line on the console.
+                Console.WriteLine(line);

-                // Write hello line back toohello client, prepending "Echo:" await writer.WriteLineAsync($"Echo: {line}");
+                // Write the line back to the client, prepended with "Echo:" await writer.WriteLineAsync($"Echo: {line}");
             }
             catch (IOException)
             {
-                // Catch an IO exception that is likely caused because
+                // Catch an I/O exception.
+This likely occurred when
-                // hello client disconnected.
+                // the client disconnected.
                 Console.WriteLine("Client closed connection");
                 break;
             }